 #3 Updated by Greg Maples about 4 years ago

 A variation of bios based serial number is available in all sun/solaris machines, all linux based dell, hp, aix/ibm, etc. It’s available on the mac, etc. I would think that covering 90% of your target user base with something virtually guaranteed to be unique, and using some other sequence for the 10% would be a fast and very useful approach.

-#4 Updated by Luke Kanies almost 4 years ago
+#4 Updated by Luke Kanies about 4 years ago

 Is uniqueid really a universal concept?
 I originally pulled it from Solaris, where it always worked, but I don’t think any other OS really has a consistently unique ID.

 I’m comfortable renaming the fact to reflect that, since the label only really applies on Solaris.